 Are you looking for something that can brighten a room and make a statement?
 Accent windows may be the way to go.
 These are very decorative and can come in a large variety of shapes, designs, and colors.
 They are a perfect option if you are looking for something to complement a room.
 One thing to remember with this window type is they usually do not allow for ventilation.

 There are many different types of windows that are available for you to choose from.
 There are projection windows, picture windows, skylights, and so much more.
-If you are confused about what window is best for a certain room or situation, consult a team of professionals to get some input that is back by years of experience.
+If you are confused about what window is best for a certain room or situation, consult a team of professionals to get some input that is backed by years of experience.

 Window replacement is a seemingly daunting task, but with the help of an experienced team, it can be an enjoyable upgrade for your home.
 Plymouth Glass is proud to offer our expertise and experience to those in the Waterbury, Bristol, West Hartford, Southington, and Fairfield, CT areas.
 Contact our staff today to learn more about our window replacement services.